nowacki884/nowacki884/README.md

 ### A bit about me 👨‍💻
 __I'm a developer from Poland, mainly focusing on front-end web development.__

 I'm actively learning and practicing coding concepts, to get a very good understanding of them.
-I believe that the most powerful way to learn is to reverse engineer projects you like or big ones (Facebook, YouTube etc.) alongside practicing every day.
+In my projects I focus on user experience, readability and responsiveness as well as effective use of third party services (APIs, databases etc.).
 I strive towards greatness, and that's what matters to me the most.

 ## My specialities
 - ReactJS